Nitrokey/nethsm/docs/system-design.md

 3. The NetHSM reboots.
 4. The NetHSM boots up in an _Unprovisioned_ state; see [Initial Provisioning](#sec-us-ip).

-### Physical Reset (Recovery) {#sec-us-rtfd-pr}

-Pre-conditions: Physical access to a _Provisioned_ NetHSM.

-1. If the NetHSM is powered on, power it off,
-2. While powering on the NetHSM, hold down the "Reset Button" for at least 10 seconds.
-3. The NetHSM securely erases all _User Data_.
-4. The NetHSM reboots.
-5. The NetHSM boots up in an _Unprovisioned_ state; see [Initial Provisioning](#sec-us-ip).

 # Detailed Description {#sec-dd}

 ## Data Model {#sec-dd-dm}